-IS 100 College Experience and Success (3)
+IS 100 Freshman Year Seminar (3)

 This course will introduce students to college life and focus on essential transitional elements that promote academic success and personal goals.
-Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop personal goals, self confidence and personal responsibility for lifelong learning.
-Prerequisite: Completion of ENG 8 or equivalent or consent of instructor
+Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop personal goals, self confidence and personal responsibility for lifelong learning. (formerly IS 100 College Experience and Success)